SintraCascaisSesimbra.com

 Cascais

-Originally a fishing village, Cascais transformed into a royal summer retreat when King Luís I made it his summer residence in 1870.
-This royal patronage attracted the Portuguese nobility, whose grand villas still line the seafront.
+Cascais began as a fishing village and transformed into a royal summer retreat when King Luís I established his residence here in 1870.
+The Portuguese nobility followed, and their grand villas still line the seafront today.

-Modern Cascais balances its fishing heritage with upscale tourism.
-The fish market still operates daily, though now shares the harbour with luxury yachts.
-The historic center preserves its traditional Portuguese character with cobbled pedestrian streets and small squares.
-Key sights include the Cidadela fortress (now an arts center), the Condes de Castro Guimarães museum in a neo-Gothic palace, and the dramatic Casa de Santa Maria designed by renowned architect Raul Lino.
+Modern Cascais balances this aristocratic past with its fishing heritage.
+The fish market operates daily, though the harbour now shares space with luxury yachts moored in the marina.
+The historic centre preserves its traditional character through cobbled pedestrian streets and small squares where locals gather in the shade.
+The Cidadela fortress, built to defend the Tagus estuary, has been converted into an arts centre.
+The Condes de Castro Guimarães museum occupies a neo-Gothic palace surrounded by gardens.
+The Casa de Santa Maria, designed by the renowned architect Raul Lino, sits dramatically on the waterfront.

 Cascais